-Abbs Cross Academy is part of a Mulit-Academy Trust, led by Loxford School which has been officially recognised by the government as a High Performing School and judged to be an Outstanding school in their most recent Ofsted inspection, April 2013.
+Abbs Cross Academy is part of a Multi-Academy Trust, led by Loxford School which has been officially recognised by the government as a High Performing School and judged to be an Outstanding school in their most recent Ofsted inspection, April 2013.
 This inspection found the school to be outstanding in every one of the inspection measures – one of the few schools in the country to achieve a ‘perfect’ Ofsted inspection.

 Abbs Cross Academy was taken out of special measures in September 2017 and recognised as a good school.

 The challenge for Abbs Cross now is to ensure that the improvements in teaching have an impact on the gaps in knowledge as a result of poor teaching prior to the arrival of Loxford Trust.
 The improved teaching was noted by Ofsted and the inspectors also noted that there is always a time lag between improved teaching and improved results.
-Our drive in improving these results and closing the knowledge is unrelenting.
-Our challenge also comes this year in meeting the new linear specifications in all examinations for this all-through school and as such the school will focus on embedding leaders’ understanding and responsibility of the new specifications and changing teaching as a result.
+Our drive in improving these results and closing the knowledge gap is unrelenting.
+Our challenge also comes this year in meeting the new linear specifications in all examinations and as such the school will focus on embedding leaders’ understanding and responsibility of the new specifications and changing teaching as a result.

 The primary responsibility of the school will be to embed accountability and monitoring with all its leaders and ensure that staff are inspired in order for children to achieve well.

 Areas with difficulties will work with areas of strength and with Lead Practitioners to improve outcomes for all children.
-A clear system of departmental reviews will be a highlight of school improvement led by Senior Leaders who will be challenged with their own accountability for the areas in which they lead.
+A clear system of departmental reviews will be a highlight of school improvement, led by Senior Leaders who will be challenged with their own accountability for the areas in which they lead.

 The Headteacher and Governors will work transparently but will challenge all areas and set clear academic targets for the 2018 results.